 Instructional & Student-Related Expenditures per SCH

-Analysis of results and challenges: Instructional and student-related expenditure per SCH delivered was $846.60/SCH in FY18, ian increase of 4.9% from FY17 to FY18 and an increase of 0.7% since FY14.
+Analysis of results and challenges: Preliminary numbers indicate that instructional and student-related expenditures per SCH delivered in FY19 were $686.2/SCH, a decrease of 19.0% from FY18 and 19.8% from FY15.
 Cost efficiency improvements since FY15 have mainly been due to increases in instructional workload of faculty, with reduction of research and service workload.
 Countering those are steady increases in faculty compensation and benefits costs.
 Gradual future improvement is anticipated, as some low-enrollment programs are eliminated and as some courses are taught collaboratively among UAA, UAF, and UAS to increase headcount/course.

 |F: Result - Disseminated high quality research for Alaska.|

-Analysis of results and challenges: Citations to publications authored by UAF faculty, staff, and students numbered 40,964 for FY18, up from 36,332 last year.
-The specific measure reported is the number of citations of papers published during the last complete 5-year period (in this case, calendar years 2013 through 2017), as reported in July of the following year.
+Analysis of results and challenges: Citations to publications authored by UAF faculty, staff, and students numbered 42,211 for FY19, up from 40,964 last year.
+The specific measure reported is the number of citations of papers published during the last complete 5-year period (in this case, calendar years 2014 through 2018), as reported in July of the following year.
 There is a break in data continuity from FY16 to FY17, as UAF has changed its data source for this measure from Web of Science to Scopus.
 Both are proprietary databases that include information on a vast number of research publications in the sciences (including social sciences) and engineering.
 Both also include information on the number of times each indexed publication has been cited by other publications, which is widely regarded as a measure of the recognition and use of scientific research.
 The Scopus database costs significantly less, but includes a wider range of publications.

 Strategies to increase performance are the ones described under grant-funded research expenditures; increasing research grant funding through strengthening our leadership position in Arctic and Alaska research.
 However, increasing performance is very difficult when new and replacement faculty hires are limited due to reductions in state funding of the University.